vanous/PollToMVR/README.md

 ## Quick Start

 - Start the PollToMVR
-- Click Discover to run discovery
+- Click Discover to run network discovery
 - After discovery, press the "Add devices to MVR Layer", click Add
 - Click `Save Devices` to store the result as an MVR file

-This will create a barebone MVR file with device names and their IP addresses (and Universes, DMX address, if also discovered).
+This will create a bare-bone MVR file with device names and their IP addresses (and Universes, DMX address, if also discovered).
 For more featured MVR: set user login credential in the Config, download some GDTF files and after network discovery, link the GDTFs to the discovered fixtures.
 After saving, the MVR